Monday morning we received our third passport stamp of our South American tour as we crossed the border into Argentina!

 2. Chilean Spanish.
 Actually, one Chilean even told us this: "We don't speak Spanish, we speak Chileno."
 We both feel that our Spanish progressed very little, and perhaps even slipped backwards as we now have to get rid of the slangy Chilean we've picked up.

-what is significant about Chilean culture? , I couldn't answer.
+3. If you asked me right now, what is significant about Chilean culture? , I couldn't answer.
 Nothing stands out as being uniquely Chilean.
 And almost everywhere we've been, we felt like we had been there before.
 The entire country felt just like North America in Spanish.

 4. The weather.
 Okay, it's probably not appropriate to pin the blame for this on the actual country, but I'm going to anyways.
 South of Santiago, it's been almost nothing but rain, wind, and even some snow.
 We are only just across the border into Argentina and I have finally been able to wear my sandals again!
 Hallelujiah!